thosgood/this-weeks-finds/markdown/251-300/week271.md

 :::

-α-sulfur is lemon yellow, but above 95 degrees Celsius it gradually turns into pale yellow β-sulfur: the ring-shaped molecules reorganize to form crystals with less symmetry - [monoclinic](http://en.wikipedia.org/wiki/Monoclinic_crystal_system) crystals, to be precise.
+α-sulfur is lemon yellow, but above 95 degrees Celsius it gradually turns into pale yellow \beta-sulfur: the ring-shaped molecules reorganize to form crystals with less symmetry - [monoclinic](http://en.wikipedia.org/wiki/Monoclinic_crystal_system) crystals, to be precise.